Nanoonga/chtml-masonry/README.md

 ## Quick Start

 1. Clone or download the repo
-2. open the chtml-masonry folder
+2. Open the chtml-masonry folder
-3. drop the file masonry.html into your browser window
+3. Drop the file masonry.html into your browser window
+4. Review the code and adapt it to your own purposes

 ## Overview